 You can check more here:

-TRELLO Guides & ATLASSIAN (Trello developer) Guides: guides in the form of articles and videos that introduce the basics of Trello and offer various tips and tricks.
+TRELLO Guides ATLASSIAN (Trello developer) Guides: Guides in the form of articles and videos that introduce the basics of Trello and offer various tips and tricks.

-TRELLO Templates: access to templates for various purposes.
+TRELLO Templates: Access to templates for various purposes.
 You can also add your own template to the library.

 TRELLO Team Solutions: A collection of tips for organizing teams and individuals through Trello according to their needs (team management, marketing, personal productivity, design, etc.).